nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * [ ] Implement progress bar for programme elements
 * [ ] Implement large EPG view layout for phablet-ish min-width of 550px
 * [ ] Get to the nice-to-haves

+## Notes
+* Starting out with separation of containers/pages and components
+* Using class-based components for now, but will look into converting at least some of them to functional in time
+* Implemented simple view switching as string dict key-based view map lookup in App
+* Component scaffolding complete.
+Will switch to feature branching for the rest of planned steps.